Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Best rates are limited.
 You must be an existing customer with HSBC and hold a special client status to get the best rates and mortgage packages.
 If not, you may be stuck with less-than-optimal terms.

 - Limited loan products.
 US-based customers only have a small selection of loan products to choose from.
-And with no auto loan or personal loan options, HSBC is much less competitive than some other banks.
+And with no auto loan, student loan or personal loan options, HSBC is much less competitive than some other banks.

 - No online application.
 Unless you’re borrowing a personal line of credit, you’ll have to book an appointment at a local branch in order to discuss your financing options.

 Compare personal loan options

 Credit limits range from $1,000 to $25,000 for Premier accounts and $1,000 to $10,000 for non-Premier accounts.
 There are no annual fees, no cash advance fees and no balance transfer fees.
 Your APR will depend on your credit.
 For Premier accounts, introductory rates can be as low as 7.74% APR.

 How much will it cost me to borrow with HSBC?

 It depends on the type of loan and your account status.
 Premier and Advance clients have access to more favorable loan amounts, as well as rate discounts for a few loan products, which make it much less expensive to borrow.

 For a personal line of credit, you won’t have to pay any annual fees, cash advance fees or balance transfer fees — which makes it easier to borrow.
 Home equity lines of credit also lack application fees and annual fees, and if you borrow less than $500,000, you won’t have to pay any closing costs.
 But there are quite a few small fees for HSBC’s mortgage options, which can quickly add up.